exonum/exonum-doc/src/advanced/merkelized-list.md

 parameters as a key for each element: `height` and `index`.

 !!! note
-    To distinguish values from different lists in Exomum, an additional prefix is used for every key.
+    To distinguish values from different lists in Exonum, an additional prefix is used for every key.
 Consult
     [storage section](../architecture/storage.md) for more details.